Daemonite/material/README.md

 ### Install & build project

+- Clone or download as usual.
+CD into root...
 - Install the project's gem bundle in your local environment
 	- install ruby if required
 	- `gem install bundler`
 	- `bundle install`
-- Compile all Css to /css folder, compile all JS to the /js folder
+- Compile all CSS from SCSS to /css folder, compile all JS to the /js folder
 	- `grunt`
 - Build HTML (from Jekyll markdown) which is used when running the documentation locally
 	- `grunt doc`